Holy Week in the Philippines: Maundy Thursday

 Prior to the Second Vatican Council, the Procession of the Passion of Christ was held on Maundy Thursday.
-This celebration was later transferred to Holy Wednesday for Latin Church Catholics, however.
-The Philippine Independent Church (which separated from Rome in the early 20th century) retained the Maundy Thursday date.
+This celebration was transferred to Holy Wednesday for Latin Rite Catholics, while the Philippine Independent Church (which had separated from Rome in the early 20th century) retained the Maundy Thursday date.
 Among the most famous processions of the Philippine Independent Church are those of Concepcion in Malabon, Metro Manila and Santa Cruz and Paete in Laguna.